awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-multiaz.md

-# Configuring a Multi\-AZ Domain<a name="es-managedomains-multiaz"></a>
+# Configuring a multi\-AZ domain in Amazon Elasticsearch Service<a name="es-managedomains-multiaz"></a>

-Each AWS Region is a separate geographic area with multiple, isolated locations known as *Availability Zones*\.
-To prevent data loss and minimize cluster downtime in the event of a service disruption, you can distribute nodes across two or three Availability Zones in the same Region, a configuration known as *Multi\-AZ*\.
+To prevent data loss and minimize Amazon Elasticsearch Service \(Amazon ES\) cluster downtime in the event of a service disruption, you can distribute nodes across two or three *Availability Zones* in the same Region, a configuration known as Multi\-AZ\.
+Availability Zones are isolated locations within each AWS Region\.

 For domains that run production workloads, we recommend the following configuration:
 + Choose a Region that supports three Availability Zones with Amazon ES\.